-The decrease of the Lyapunov exponent has been observed in the generalized SYK-like models exhibiting the transition from chaotic phase to non-chaotic phase (or, from non-Fermi liquid phase to Fermi liquid phase)~\cite{Banerjee:2016ncu,Ferrari:2019ogc}.
-The underlying mechanism for the decreased Lyapunov exponent in those models is the broken $SL(2,\mathbb{R})$ symmetry to $U(1)$~\cite{Ferrari:2019ogc} \footnote{I would like to thank Frank Ferrari for pointing out this and for thorough discussions.}.
-Furthermore, \cite{Anninos:2018svg} studied the 2D dilaton gravity with defects where the $SL(2,\mathbb{R})$ symmetry of AdS$_2$ background is broken to $U(1)$ due to the defect.
-Hence, in this case one can also expect that the Lyapunov exponent does not saturate the bound (if the Schwarzian soft mode contribution dominates OTOC).
-In addition, this broken $SL(2,\mathbb{R})$ symmetry would essentially be responsible for the phase transition of the coupled SYK-like models dual to the traversable wormhole~\cite{Maldacena:2018lmt} where the phase transition is triggered by a similar (non-local) quadratic interactions.
+The decrease of the Lyapunov exponent has been observed in the generalized SYK-like models exhibiting the transition from chaotic phase to non-chaotic phase (or, from non-Fermi liquid phase to Fermi liquid phase)~\cite{Banerjee:2016ncu,Garcia-Garcia:2017bkg,Nosaka:2018iat,Ferrari:2019ogc}.
+The underlying mechanism for the decreased Lyapunov exponent in those models is the broken $SL(2,\mathbb{R})$ symmetry to $U(1)$~\cite{Ferrari:2019ogc}.\footnote{I would like to thank Frank Ferrari for pointing out this and for thorough discussions.} Furthermore, \cite{Anninos:2018svg,Mertens:2019tcm} studied the 2D dilaton gravity with defects where the $SL(2,\mathbb{R})$ isometry of AdS$_2$ background is broken to $U(1)$ due to the defect.
+This isometry of the background is responsible for the redundant description of the boundary modes, and it should be gauged.
+Therefore, the effective action for this case will be related to {\diffs} rather than \diffv.
+And one can also expect that the Lyapunov exponent does not saturate the bound (if the Schwarzian soft mode contribution dominates OTOC).
+In addition, this broken $SL(2,\mathbb{R})$ symmetry would essentially be responsible for the phase transition of the coupled SYK-like models dual to the traversable wormhole~\cite{Maldacena:2018lmt,Garcia-Garcia:2019poj,Kim:2019upg} where the phase transition is triggered by a similar (non-local) quadratic interactions.

 In general, if the $SL(2,\mathbb{R})$ of a saddle point is broken to $U(1)$, all possible terms which vanish under $U(1)$ mode can appear in the effective action.
 For example, the simplest effective action can be written as